Apoorva-lokhande/DevSecOps-Internship/docs/setting-up-dvna.md

 The aim of this section is to configure DVNA in a Production server as mentioned in the [Problem Statement](https://devsecops-report.netlify.app/problem-statements/) and solve the 5th point of the same.
 ## What is DVNA
-Damn Vulnerable NodeJS Application (DVNA) is a simple NodeJS application to demonstrate [OWASP Top 10 Vulnerabilities](https://owasp.org/www-project-top-ten/2017/) and guide on fixing and avoiding these vulnerabilities
+Damn Vulnerable NodeJS Application (DVNA) is a simple NodeJS application to demonstrate [OWASP Top 10 Vulnerabilities](https://owasp.org/www-project-top-ten/2017/) and guide on fixing and avoiding these vulnerabilities.
 ## Requirements

 To serve DVNA, there are some prerequisites: